 As with most sports, betting on horse racing is largely simple and straightforward, however, there are one or two rules which beginners should know so they can avoid any unpleasant shocks further down the line.

-- Rule 4 – One of the most important rules to be aware of is Rule 4.
+One of the most important rules to be aware of is Rule 4.
 This is where a deduction is applied to your winnings when a horse withdraws from a race after your bet has been placed.
 The deductions are on a percentage scale depending on the odds of the withdrawn horse (with a short odds favourite having more of an impact than a long odds outsider).
-We go into this in more detail in the next section.

 Rule 4 Deductions